microsoft/vscode-docs/docs/languages/typescript.md

     HelloWorld.ts(3,17): error TS2339: Property 'logg' does not exist on type 'Console'.

-This would show up in the terminal window (which can be opened using `kb(workbench.action.terminal.toggleTerminal)`) and selecting the terminal **Tasks - build tsconfig.json** in the terminal view drop-down.
-We parse this output for you and highlight detected problems in the Status Bar.
+This would show up in the terminal panel (`kb(workbench.action.terminal.toggleTerminal)`) and selecting the terminal **Tasks - build tsconfig.json** in the terminal view drop-down.
+VS Code uses a [problem matcher](/docs/editor/tasks.md#defining-a-problem-matcher), in this case one specific to the TypeScript compiler, to parse this output and highlight detected problems.
+You can see this in the generated `tasks.json` above,where the `problemMatcher` attribute is set to `$tsc`.
+You can see the error and warning counts in the Status Bar.

 ![Problems in Status Bar](images/typescript/problemstatusbar.png)